GaneshChandrasekaran/recipes/vegetarian/palak_paneer.md

 **Steps**
-1. Soke paneer cubes in hot water for 15-20 mins
+1. Soak paneer cubes in hot water for 15-20 mins
 2. Rinse spinach and drain water completely
 3. Fry 2 chillies in 1 tblsp oil
 4. Add spinach and cashews and saute for 3-4 minutes.
 Keep stock of moisture for blending.
 Cool completely